-Here’s a promise; purpose will transform your organisation’s performance.
-It’s a claim we can confidently make because we’ve spent the last 9 months measuring the impact of purpose on human and business performance in a whole range of companies.
+Here’s a promise; purpose can transform your organisation’s performance.
+It’s a claim we can make because we’ve spent the last 9 months measuring the impact of purpose on human and business performance in a whole range of companies.
 And we’ve seen the same results in companies from global multinationals to fintech entrepreneurs.

 What drives agile, highly productive businesses?
 It’s a question that leads directly from the current debate about culture and organisational ‘Purpose.’
 It’s a question that has made us determined to understand and measure the impact purpose – and to show definitively whether purposeful companies are really better – both ethically and commercially.